We require a common language if we want to communicate mathematical concepts and ideas efficiently and clearly.

-Okay so far.
+Okay, so far.
 Now, let’s look at 251.
 What is an exponent of one (1) meaning?
 Well, any value that’s raised to the power of one (1) is only that value.
-This is making sense when thinking about it, as an exponent of one (1) is meaning that our base is used as a factor just once.
+This is making sense when thinking about it, as an exponent of one (1) means that our base is used as a factor just once.
 So our base is standing alone, so 251 is just 25.

 -34 equals – (3 • 3 • 3 • 3) = -81

 (-3)4 equals -3 • -3 • -3 • -3 = 81